discretize/discretize-guides/builds/mesmer/power-virtuoso/index.md

 You can use this Illusions-traitline variant instead of the Domination-traitline when you are facing <Boon name="Quickness"/> and <Boon name="Might"/> uptime issues.
 It allows you to be more self-sufficient in bad groups.
 The illusions variant is also optimal when soloing fractals or in open world.

-Before flaming your group for boons or swapping traitlines, you should make sure that quickness and might are properly stacked at the mistlock singularity by using a heal chronomancer gearset with high boon duration and precasting rifle skills  (<Skill name="Inspiring Imagery"/>,  <Skill name="Singularity Shot"/>),  shield skill <Skill name="Tides of Time"/> and  <Skill name="Timewarp"/>.
+Before flaming your group for boons or swapping traitlines, you should make sure that quickness and might are properly stacked at the mistlock singularity by using a high boon duration gearset, for example your heal chronomancer equipment, and precasting rifle skills  (<Skill name="Inspiring Imagery"/>,  <Skill name="Singularity Shot"/>),  shield skill <Skill name="Tides of Time"/> and  <Skill name="Timewarp"/>.

 <Advanced>
 <Traits traits1Id="59" traits1="Mirage" traits1SelectedIds="2113"/>